Article

-On 1 January 2021, when free movement ended, a points-based immigration system replaced the one that the UK has managed inward migration with since 2008.
+On 1 January 2021, when free movement ended, a points-based immigration system was introduced.
 It applies to everyone from outside of the UK (excluding the Republic of Ireland) wishing to live and work here.

 The end of freedom of movement has implications for those who previously could freely come to the UK from the EU for work and study.
 EU nationals now require a visa to work and study here.